(Why Gantt Charts Don't Work)

 The Product Owner has no say over how the team achieves its forecast.
-Ken Schwaber, paraphrasing Nonaka , says: “The team has full authority and is autonomous during the Sprint.”
+Ken Schwaber, paraphrasing Nonaka (, p.
+85) says: “The team has full authority and is autonomous during the Sprint.”
 The Product Backlog ordering reflects the Product Owner’s wishes.
-While Product Owners certainly have the final authority over the ordering of the PBIs, they have no authority over how Developers organize their work.
-If the work plan follows the PBI ordering it creates a leak in the firewall between the Product Owner and the Developers, letting the Product Owner tacitly direct or disrupt the Developers’ organization of work.
+While Product Owners certainly have the final authority over the ordering of the PBIs, they have no authority over how the Development Team organizes its work.
+If the work plan follows the PBI ordering it creates a leak in the firewall (see Firewall) between the Product Owner and the Developers, letting the Product Owner tacitly direct or disrupt the Development Teams’s organization of work.

 If the Developer work plan follows the Product Backlog ordering, and market priorities change mid-Sprint, the Product Owner can argue to intervene in the delivery order.
 This amounts to the Product Owner meddling with the Developers mid-Sprint.
-If this happens and the Developers fail to deliver at the end of the Sprint, it is easy to blame the Product Owner’s intervention, and it is difficult to believe that the same won’t happen again in a subsequent Sprint.
-That saps the Developers’ will to care at all about what they will or won’t complete in a Sprint.
+If this happens and the Development Team fails to deliver at the end of the Sprint, it is easy to blame the Product Owner’s intervention, and it is difficult to believe that the same won’t happen again in a subsequent Sprint.
+That saps the Development Team’s will to care at all about what they will or won’t complete in a Sprint.

 Such a forced work plan can over-constrain an immature Development Team that is not a perfectly Cross-Functional Team.
-For example, if there are few database Developers and if the top PBIs are database-intensive, and if the Developers are practicing One-Piece Continuous Flow, then this keeps the team from making progress on PBIs that better fit the available skill set.
+For example, if there are few database people on the Development Team and if the top PBIs are database-intensive, and if the Development Team is practicing One-Piece Continuous Flow, then this keeps the team from making progress on PBIs that better fit the available skill set.
 On the other hand, the Developers may discover new opportunities to invest in learning and working outside their primary skill set, which in the long term will increase multi-skilling team agility if they adjust the work plan in that direction.

-The Developers forecast delivery of the entire Sprint Backlog to the Product Owner.
+The Development Team forecasts delivery of the entire Sprint Backlog to the Product Owner.
 The Sprint Backlog often represents a unit of market delivery; that is, at the level of the market campaigns, the Product Owner should be able to treat the entire contents of the Sprint Backlog as a minimal marketable feature: a Product Increment.
-The Product Owner has a reasonable right to develop soft marketing plans on the basis of the Developers’ forecast.
+The Product Owner has a reasonable right to develop soft marketing plans on the basis of the Development Team’s forecast.
 It dis-incents the Developers if the Product Owner asks them to attack the most important work items first, while they are instead striving to complete everything.
-Sometimes the Developers fail to deliver the entire Sprint Backlog as a natural consequence of emergent requirements.
+Sometimes the Development Team fails to deliver the entire Sprint Backlog as a natural consequence of emergent requirements.
 The Team may be able to learn from an incomplete delivery, but it’s unwise to externally impose even the best-intentioned work ordering constraints if they sacrifice the self-organization that optimizes the chance of delivering the best long-term value.Therefore:

 Let the Developers decide the best ordering of tasks to reach their forecast of delivering the Sprint Goal and full Sprint Backlog.
-Developers should self-organize to do work in the order they believe will incur the lowest cost or least time or, alternatively, to support the highest overall value.
+The Development Team should self-organize to do work in the order they believe will incur the lowest cost or least time or, alternatively, to support the highest overall value.
 Let the Product Backlog ordering inform, but not drive, these decisions.
-Developers take the initiative to create an informed and responsible ordering instead of an externally constrained ordering that is arbitrary with respect to emerging development requirements.
+The Development Team takes the initiative to create an informed and responsible ordering instead of an externally constrained ordering that is arbitrary with respect to emerging development requirements.

 ✥ ✥ ✥

-The result is an ordered work plan that builds on flexibility and uses the Developers’ collective insights to best support the business goals for the Product Increment.
-Developers review the plan daily and may update it frequently in response to their progress, to changing market conditions, the Sprint Goal, and all other insights at the disposal of the Developers.
+The result is an ordered work plan that builds on flexibility and uses the Development Team’s collective insights to best support the business goals for the Product Increment.
+The Development Team reviews the plan daily and may update it frequently in response to their progress, to changing market conditions, the Sprint Goal, and all other insights at the disposal of the Developers.
 It’s about the team being in charge: how can the Developers self-organize if someone tells them how to do it?
 It is the ScrumMaster’s job to motivate the team to this level of self-organization.

 As with the weather, the amount of work that the team anticipates completing during the Sprint is a forecast or estimate rather than a promise.
 The forecast is based in part on recent historical performance; see Yesterday’s Weather.
 Further, the plan is dynamic: the team updates it every day at the Daily Scrum.

-If the Developers create their own work plan ordering then they are better able to self-organize without undue influence from the Product Owner.
-The Developers are free to find task orderings that build on their engineering strengths, and their knowledge of how best to organize their own work.
+If the Development Team creates its own work plan ordering then they are better able to self-organize without undue influence from the Product Owner.
+The Development Team is free to find task orderings that build on their engineering strengths, and their knowledge of how best to organize their own work.
 This can be liberating, particularly for a team that has suffered being micro-managed, but it is also a call to responsibility, discipline, and a sense of ownership for the work plan.
 Growing into this sense of responsibility and ownership requires focus and can often benefit from the guidance of the ScrumMaster, particularly as the team makes a transition out of micro-management into the realm of Autonomous Teams.